-potently in the work of another artist, Richard Wilson.
-There again are the same This classical high point with its resonances of the Grand Tour is also caught impulses to lift not only himself socially but also the art of landscape painting which he practised to another sphere.
-He too studied the antique and the works of the old masters, in his case those of Claude Lorraine and Gaspard Dughet, in order to fordle of the 1750s he found, like Reynolds, little demand for mythology and history but a ready market first for views of Roman ruins and also for landscapes of his mulate a Grand Style.
-Returning from Italy in the midown country rendered in terms of the classical tradition.
-Wilton House, for instance, is glimpsed as a Romanised by his son are just two motifs that draw in one image.
-Reynolds's group portra culture at its most assured.
-The statu of George, 4th Duke of Marlborougl and his family, painted during the 1770s, records aristocratic classica of Victory and the cameo of the golden light.
-The great house looms almost incandescent as the seat of this new rural ideal, a vision in paint parallel to what the Augus- Richard Wilson's painting transforms classical civilisation.
-Pliny's Tuscan villa has been transported to Britain. a classical arcady caught in an unfading and effulgent tan poets depicted in words.
-This is the island recast as
+This classical high point with its resonances of the Grand Tour is also caught potently in the work of another artist, Richard Wilson.
+There again are the same impulses to lift not only himself socially but also the art of landscape painting which he practised to another sphere.
+He too studied the antique and the works of the old masters, in his case those of Claude Lorraine and Gaspard Dughet, in order to formulate a Grand Style.
+Returning from Italy in the middle of the 1750s he found, like Reynolds, little demand for mythology and history but a ready market first for views of Roman ruins and also for landscapes of his own country rendered in terms of the classical tradition.
+Wilton House, for instance, is glimpsed as a Romanised rural ideal, a vision in paint parallel to what the Augus- Richard Wilson's painting transforms tan poets depicted in words.
+This is the island recast as a classical arcady caught in an unfading and effulgent Roman campagna, c.1758-60.